Leeds Metropolitan University2015 League Table Ranking 102

 - Men 48%, women 52%.

-- Almost 3,500 students from around the world (EU and overseas).
+- Over 2,500 students from around the world (EU and overseas).

-- The University offers a broad range of part-time and full-time courses and the mode of delivery can be tailored to students’ needs, including distance, online, blended and work-based learning.
+- The University offers a broad range of part-time and full-time undergraduate and postgraduate courses that are supported through online learning.

 - A broad range of professional qualifications and Continuing Professional Development short courses are also available to enhance career development.

-- We were subject to our Quality Assurance Agency (QAA) Institutional audit in May 2009 and Audit of Collaborative Provision in June 2011.
+- We were subject to our Quality Assurance Agency (QAA) Institutional Audit in May 2009 and Audit of Collaborative Provision in June 2011.
 Following successful sign off of those audits, the institution carries the relevant QAA Quality Mark for all its courses.
+We will undergo QAA Higher Education Review during 2013–14.

 - Many of our courses are accredited by professional bodies.

-- The recently formed Institute for Sport, Physical Activity and Leisure; the Institute of Health and Wellbeing and the Leeds Sustainability Institute provide a focussed approach for growth in research and enterprise activity and enhance the quality of our students’ learning experience.
+- Our three research institutes (the Institute for Sport, Physical Activity and Leisure; the Institute of Health and Wellbeing and the Leeds Sustainability Institute) provide a focussed approach for growth in research and enterprise activity and enhance the quality of our students’ learning experience.

-- We have over 600 research students who are actively engaged in their studies.
+- We currently have 685 research students who are actively engaged in their studies.
 Our annual postgraduate conference and collaborative postgraduate conference provide our student body with opportunities for networking and presenting their research.

-- The university as an enterprise contributes £420m to the regional economy.
+- The university as an enterprise contributes £450 million to the regional economy.

-- We have strong relationships with the Institute of Directors, CBI, and Leeds and other regional City Councils, as well as a range of employers across the region.
+- We have strong relationships with the Institute of Directors, CBI, the Chamber of Commerce and Leeds and other regional City Councils, as well as a range of employers across the region.

-- An established and highly successful Continuing Professional Development activity recognised by the government in its Higher Education Innovation funding of £1.5m making the University among the most successful post-92 universities.
+- We have an established and highly successful Continuing Professional Development activity recognised by the government in its Higher Education Innovation funding of £1.5 million making the University among the most successful post-92 universities.

 - We work collaboratively with the Yorkshire Universities consortium to provide support to regional businesses.